tiprankstipranks

 The administration of billings and collections is complex, and our estimates of accounts receivable require us to exercise judgment.
 Delays in reimbursement due to administrative issues or inadequate reserve estimates may cause financial reporting issues or liquidity problems.

 The billing and collection of our accounts receivable is subject to numerous and complex administrative processes and requires a significant amount of time and effort, including, but not limited to, the assessment of patient eligibility, the process of pre-authorization, the recording and collection of provider documentation, the timely and complete submission of claims for reimbursement, the application of cash receipts to patient accounts, the timely response to payer denials, and the conduct of collection activities.
 Additional administrative processes are also required when patients elect to change their third-party payers, such as when patients switch from Medicare to Medicare Advantage.
 If we incorrectly estimate our Accounts receivable, net of allowances, or the timing of those collections, it may result in adjustments to our financial statements.
-Future delays in reimbursement, or the future inability to collect aged accounts, or inadequate reserve estimates could have a material impact on our business and consolidated financial condition, results of operations, or cash flows.
+Future delays in reimbursement, the future inability to collect aged accounts, or inadequate reserve estimates could have a material impact on our business, financial position, results of operations, or cash flows.
 In addition, our accounts receivable with Medicare and Medicaid are subject to the complex regulations that govern Medicare and Medicaid reimbursement and rules imposed by non-government payers, and a portion of our accounts receivable are typically under medical review by payers.
 The amount collected may materially differ from the amount billed.
-Our inability to bill and collect on a timely basis pursuant to these regulations and rules could subject us to payment delays that could have a material adverse effect on our business, financial position, results of operations, and liquidity.
+Our inability to bill and collect on a timely basis pursuant to these regulations and rules could subject us to payment delays that could have a material adverse effect on our business, financial position, results of operations, and cash flows.
 Further, if our reserve estimates are inadequate and we do not collect the amount of accounts receivable that we expect in a timely fashion, or at all, our financial position may materially differ from financial results that we have historically recorded.
 In addition, timing delays in, or unrealized levels of, billings and collections may cause working capital shortages.
 Working capital management, including prompt and diligent billing and collection, is an important factor in our financial position, results of operations, and in maintaining liquidity.
 It is possible that Medicare, Medicaid, documentation support, system problems or other provider issues or industry trends may extend our collection period, which may materially adversely affect our working capital, and our working capital management procedures may not successfully mitigate this risk.

-Debt & Financing2 | 7.4%
+Debt & Financing2 | 6.1%

 Debt & Financing - Risk 1